dbrattli/Expression/README.md

         assert False
 ```

-Using `match` as a context manager will make sure that a case was
+Using `match` as a context manager will make sure that a case was found.
-actually handled, so you will always need a default handler.
+You might need need to have a default handler to avoid
+`MatchFailureError`.

 Test cases may be additionally be wrapped in a function to have a match
 expression that returns a value: